Food Bank of Alaska: Operations

 The organization operates a warehouse and distribution hub in Anchorage that serves as the central site for storage, sorting, and redistribution of donated and purchased food.
 Food is sourced from grocery retailers, wholesalers, producers, the fishing industry, farmers, USDA programs, and community food drives.
 Local reporting has noted rising demand for mobile distributions in Anchorage.

-In fiscal year 2024, Food Bank of Alaska reported distributing 7.9 million pounds of food through more than 150 partner agencies.
+In 2025, Food Bank of Alaska reported distributing 10.1 million pounds of food through more than 150 partner agencies.

-Operating in Alaska presents unique logistical challenges due to the state’s geography and reliance on long-distance shipping.
+Operating in Alaska presents unique logistical challenges due to the state's geography and reliance on long-distance shipping.
 In 2025, Food Bank News reported that the organization successfully managed a large-scale food shipment under a compressed deadline, highlighting the complexity of distributing food to rural communities across the state.

 Community engagement

 Food Bank of Alaska relies on thousands of volunteers each year, including students, retirees, and community groups.
 In 2025, local coverage highlighted Anchorage high school students volunteering to pack food for distribution.
 One Anchorage woman was reported to have devoted nearly 600 hours annually to volunteering with the organization.

-National volunteer initiatives have also intersected with the food bank’s work, such as a terminally ill veteran traveling the country on a mission to serve at food banks, who stopped in Anchorage in 2025.
+National volunteer initiatives have also intersected with the food bank's work, including 2025 Seattle Seahawks and Safeway week of service focused on food insecurity in Alaska that raised $12,000 for the organization.

-The organization has also hosted large volunteer groups, including service members during Alaska’s first Navy Week in 2025.
+The organization has also hosted large volunteer groups, including service members during Alaska's first Navy Week in 2025.

-Advocacy and policy
+Advocacy and emergency response

-Beyond food distribution, Food Bank of Alaska has been active in advocacy related to food insecurity and public assistance.
+Food Bank of Alaska has been active in advocacy related to food insecurity and public assistance.
 In 2025, the organization joined other nonprofits in raising concerns about proposed federal funding cuts that could reduce food access for Alaskans.
-That same year, Alaska Public Media covered its participation in statewide discussions on how the proposed “One Big Beautiful Bill” might affect SNAP and Medicaid benefits.
+That same year, Alaska Public Media covered its participation in statewide discussions on how the proposed "One Big Beautiful Bill" might affect SNAP and Medicaid benefits.

+In 2026, Food Bank of Alaska coordinated emergency food assistance following several overlapping disruptions, including Typhoon Halong, delays in the Supplemental Nutrition Assistance Program benefits, and increased food costs.
+The State of Alaska allocated $4 million to the food bank for emergency food sourcing and distribution.
+By mid-April 2026, the organization had distributed more than 72,000 shelf-stable food boxes through food banks and pantries, with each box containing 14 meals.

 Food Bank of Alaska has also prepared for rapid surges in demand during times of federal uncertainty.
-In February 2025, local reporting noted the organization’s readiness to respond to increased food need if mass federal layoffs occurred.
+In February 2025, local reporting noted the organization's readiness to respond to increased food need if mass federal layoffs occurred.